 What is a deed?

-A deed is an instrument by which an interest in real property is transferred from a grantor (a person or entity who conveys real estate) to a grantee (a person or entity to whom real estate is conveyed) upon delivery of the writing to the grantee.
+A deed is an instrument by which an interest in real property is transferred from a grantor (a person or entity who conveys real estate) to a grantee (a person or entity to whom real estate is conveyed).

 What is the procedure for recording a deed?

-See an attorney.
-After the deed is drawn and properly notarized, it may be presented for recordation.
+After the deed is drawn, properly notarized and meets our recording standards, it may be recorded.
 The fee is $26.00 for the first 15 pages and $4.00 for each additional page thereafter.
 Excise tax stamps are based on $2.00 per $1,000 value of the purchase price.
-Also, the grantee's mailing address must appear on the first page as well as the name of the individual or firm who prepared the instrument, this commonly referred to as a "Prepared By and Return To".
+The grantee's mailing address must appear on the first page as well as the name of the individual or entity who prepared the instrument, this is commonly referred to as a "Prepared by and Return to" person or entity.

 Excise Tax Valuation: